actions/importer-labs/jenkins/2-audit.md

 - The converted workflow.
 - Stack traces that can used to troubleshoot a failed pipeline conversion

-## Inspect the workflow usage csv file
+## Inspect the workflow usage .csv file

 1. Open the `tmp/audit/workflow_usage.csv` file in the file explorer.
 2. This file contains a comma-separated list of all actions, secrets, and runners that are used by each successfully converted pipeline: